KhiopsML/khiops-doc/docs/setup/pip.md

 You can consult the limitations or known issues for your operating system:

 === "Users on :simple-linux: Linux"
+    !!! info "Currently, our packages are released on GitHub.
+In the coming weeks, we will transition to official repositories."

+    ??? tip "Important Note for users upgrading from the pre-10.2.0 versions of the `pyKhiops` package"

+        If you are upgrading from a version prior to Khiops 10.2.0, it is essential to first make sure the `pykhiops` package is not installed in your Python environment.
+This ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

+        To uninstall pykhiops, please execute the following command in your terminal or command prompt, in your Python environment (use **admin rights** if necessary):

+        ```sh
+        pip uninstall pykhiops -y
+        ```
+    ??? danger "Pip and Conda Khiops installations **should not be mixed.**"

+        If the users wish to switch from a Pip-based installation to a Conda-based installation, they need to deactivate the Python virtual environment Khiops had been installed into, via Pip.
+Or, if no virtual environment has been used, the users need to uninstall the Khiops Python package:

+        ``` sh
+        pip uninstall khiops
+        ```

+        Even though the Khiops binaries would remain installed on the operating system, the Conda-based installation would take precedence over them.

     !!! warning
         The `khiops-core` binary will install or upgrade the system-wide `MPICH` library on your system.
 If you depend on another version of `MPICH` for other programs, please prefer an installation using Conda.